Ayiadim/Willow.Demo/README.md

 You will need to have Microsoft SQL Express installed with a database named "Demo", run the script DemoDBScriptQuery.sql found in /misc or as provided to populate this database.

-You will also need to have npm and webpack installed.
+You will also need to have npm, yarn and webpack installed.

 ## Starting locally